About our Carnival

 It really does take an army!

-Shaftesbury Carnival would not take place without the veritable army of supporters, from the Marshalls who keep everything running smoothly and safely on the day itself, to the committee who work throughout the year to organise all the events and fund raising.
+Shaftesbury Carnival would not take place without the veritable army of supporters, from the marshalls who keep everything running smoothly and safely on the day itself, to the committee who work throughout the year to organise all the events and fund raising.
+Please get in touch if you wish to be part of this wonderful team.

 People that made Shaftesbury Carnival what it is today...